YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * 10s after battle starts and 20% chance at every 20s thereafter, create a smokescreen that lasts 10s.
 Smokescreen provides 35% evasion and 35% reduced damage taken from airstrikes

 * Desc: Hot maid, in more ways than one.
->Dealing more damage than usual with HE guns and packing better torps than every other HMS cruiser, she tends to have a good answer for most Light and Heavy Armour shaped issues - but not a great one on either side, and her smokescreen is almost entirely useless in PvE with its terrible procrate and planes not attacking you.
+>The only one who can actually get some mileage out of the terrible Belgun and packing better torps than every other HMS cruiser, she tends to have a good answer for most Light and Heavy Armour shaped issues - but not a great one on either side, and her smokescreen is almost entirely useless in PvE with its terrible procrate and planes not attacking you.
 Her place is strictly PvP, as there's many other HMS CL who will do what she does - be it DPS or tanking - better for less.

 ![CL](https://azurlane.koumakan.jp/w/images/7/7a/AbukumaKaiChibi.png "IJN Abukuma Kai") - **[IJN Abukuma Kai](https://azurlane.koumakan.jp/Abukuma)**